-Learn how to use 3ds Max to model and texture a small wooden crate: an asset that can be used to populate a 3D environment, hide tokens and treasure, or be triggered to explode in a real-time game engine such as Unreal Engine 4.
+Learn how to use 3ds Max to model and texture a small wooden crate: an asset that can be used to populate a 3D environment or be triggered to explode in a real-time game engine.

 - [Voiceover] Hello and welcome to our Game Asset Creation: Stylized Wooden Crate training course.
 My name is Joel Bradley, and I'm really looking forward to working through this game-centric course, in which we will be modeling, unwrapping, and then texturing a very simple game asset, that we will then take into the Unreal 4 Engine, along with the substance texture that we will be creating in the substance designer application.
 In Chapters One and Two, we will start by taking a quick look at a simple piece of concept art, that we will use to break our modeling and texturing tasks into the major components, or Bs, that we will want to work through.